fivebanger/kodi_addons/plugin.audio.radiode/README.md

 # Radio.de
-AddOn to access broadcast streams provided by Radio.de.
+AddOn to access broadcast streams and podcasts provided by Radio.de.